luispedro/luispedro_org/simplecms/software/jug.rst

 What is it?
 -----------
+One line summary: it is a *light-weight, Python only, implementation of a MapReduce* framework.

 Jug allows you to write code that is broken up into tasks and run different tasks on different processors.
 You can also think of it as a lightweight map-reduce type of system, although it's a bit more flexible (and less